Saint George: St. George and the Dragon

 The earliest known record of the legend of Saint George and the Dragon occurs in the 11th century, in a Georgian source, reaching Latin Europe in the 12th century.
 In the Golden Legend, by 13th-century Archbishop of Genoa Jacobus de Voragine, George's death was at the hands of Dacian, and around the year 287.

-The tradition tells that a fierce dragon was causing panic at the city of Silene, Libya, at the time George arrived there.
-To prevent the dragon from devastating people from the city, they gave two sheep each day to the dragon, but when the sheep were not enough they were forced to sacrifice humans, elected by the city's own people.
-Eventually, the king's daughter was chosen to be sacrificed, and no one was willing to take her place.
-George saved the girl by slaying the dragon with a lance.
-The king was so grateful that he offered him treasures as a reward for saving his daughter's life, but George refused it and insisted he give them to the poor.
-The people of the city were so amazed at what they had witnessed that they all became Christians and were baptised.
+According to tradition, a fierce dragon was causing panic in the city of Silene in Libya when George arrived there.
+To keep the creature from ravaging the city, the inhabitants gave it two sheep each day, but when the sheep were no longer enough, they were forced to sacrifice people chosen by the townsfolk themselves.
+Eventually the king's daughter was selected, and no one was willing to take her place.
+George saved her by slaying the dragon with a lance.
+The king was so grateful that he offered George treasures as a reward for saving his daughter's life, but George refused and urged him to give them to the poor instead.
+The townspeople were so astonished by what they witnessed that they all became Christians and were baptised.